aryyawijaya/fuzzy-logic/README.md

-# fuzzy-logic
+# Fuzzy Logic

+## Objective
-Build fuzzy logic to find the best 10 workshops from 100 workshop data.
+find the best 10 workshops from 100 workshop data.